-Controllers at ESA’s mission control center are preparing for a gravity-assist flyby of the European-Japanese Mercury explorer BepiColombo.
-The maneuver, which will see the mission adjust its trajectory by harnessing Earth’s gravitational pull as it swings past the planet, will be performed amid restrictions ESA has implemented in response to the coronavirus pandemic.
+Controllers at ESA’s mission control center are preparing for a gravity-assist flyby of BepiColombo, the European-Japanese Mercury explorer.
+The maneuver, which will see the mission adjust its trajectory by harnessing Earth’s gravitational pull as it swings past the planet, will be executed amid restrictions ESA has implemented in response to the coronavirus pandemic.

 BepiColombo, launched in October 2018, is currently orbiting the Sun at a similar distance as Earth.
-On April 10, 2020, at about 06:25 am (CEST), the spacecraft will approach Earth at the distance of only 12,700 km, which is less than half the altitude of Europe’s Galileo navigational satellites.
+On April 10, 2020, at about 06:25 am (CEST), the spacecraft will approach Earth at a distance of only 12,700 km (7,900 miles), which is less than half the altitude of Europe’s Galileo navigational satellites.
 The maneuver will slow down the BepiColombo spacecraft and bend its trajectory towards the center of the Solar System, thus tightening its orbit around the Sun.

 “This is the last time we will see BepiColombo from Earth,” says Joe Zender, BepiColombo Deputy Project Scientist at ESA.
 “After that it will head deeper into the inner Solar System.”